swiftlang/swift/docs/Generics.rst

 by splitting the '>>' operator token into two '>' operator tokens.

-However, this is manageable, and is already implemented for the (now depreacted) protocol composition syntax (protocol<>).
+However, this is manageable, and is already implemented for the (now deprecated) protocol composition syntax (protocol<>).
 The larger problem occurs at expression context, where the parser cannot disambiguate the tokens::